palewire/first-automated-chart/docs/index.md

 ## Create a Datawrapper API key

-The first step is to create an API key that grants your code permission to create and edit charts using your Datawrapper account.
+The first step is to create an API key that grants your code permission to make charts using your Datawrapper account.
 This is a simple process that can be done in a few clicks.
 It all begins at the Datawrapper homepage at [datawrapper.de](https://www.datawrapper.de/).

 Hit the "Login" button in the upper right corner of the screen.